badlydrawnrob/anki/source/docs/professional/index.md

 > Take care to keep your repository up-to-date.

-Every time the [Anki Themes](https://github.com/badlydrawnrob/anki) updates it's CSS with a [new release](https://github.com/badlydrawnrob/anki/releases), make sure your clone or fork is up-to-date.
+Every time the [Anki Programming Flashcards](https://github.com/badlydrawnrob/anki) updates it's CSS with a [new release](https://github.com/badlydrawnrob/anki/releases), make sure your clone or fork is up-to-date.
 Upload the `.apkg` deck to the Anki desktop app first, then manually override your CSS.

 If you have any problems, [create an issue](https://github.com/badlydrawnrob/anki/issues) in this repo.